imglib/imglib2-imglyb/README.md

 AWT, PyJNIus, and Cocoa do not get along perfectly.
 In general, the Cocoa event loop needs to be started before the JVM is loaded.
 (Thanks to @tpietzsch for figuring this out!)
 This requires some OS X specific code, written using `PyObjC`, to properly start up and shut down the Cocoa application and start the Java/Python code within it.

 The `OSXAWTwrapper.py` script included in the `imglyb` library provides an example of Cocoa code and can be used to run the `imglyb-examples`.
-Note that `PyObjC` is a further requirement for this wrapper, and it can be installed from PyPI.
+Two packages from `PyObjC` are required for this wrapper (`pyobjc-core` and `pyobjc-framework-cocoa`), and they should be installed with `imglib2-imglyb` on OS X.

 When running the wrapper, one can either provide the name of the target module (as if using `python -m`) or the full path to the target script.
 So using the module name, the command to run the "butterfly" script in `imglyb-examples` looks like this: `python imglyb/OSXAWTwrapper.py imglyb-examples.butterfly`